Guna-Asher/Vibration-System/README.md

 - Customize vibration patterns and communication settings in the Settings screen.
 - View message logs and feedback in the Logs screen.
 - Toggle dark mode and other accessibility options in Settings.

-## Final Thoughts

-ProjectAura is a well-structured Android app with a clear UI and navigation flow.
-Core features like vibration patterns, BLE/Wi-Fi communication, and data persistence are ready for further development.
-Adding a license is advisable to protect your code and clarify terms of use.

 ---